OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 After two decades, The Agile Manifesto is still a big influence on software development teams around the world.
 Now, with DevOps and continuous delivery gaining traction, it's a good time to compare the 5 principles of continuous delivery to the 12 Agile principles.
 In his book *Continuous Delivery Pipelines*, Dave Farley places "apply Lean and Agile principles" in his 7 essential techniques, so how well do they align?
 Let's find out.

-## Agile and continuous delivery
+## Introduction

 Continuous delivery uses the deployment pipeline as a focusing lens for the continuous improvement of the software delivery process.
 There are specific capabilities, techniques, and principles involved and there's a strong preference for automation where it's appropriate.
 Research has found the technical capabilities of continuous delivery are a direct impact on the success of an organization.
 A continuous delivery pipeline with fully automated approval stages is sometimes called _continuous deployment_, where no human intervention is required after the code is integrated into the main or trunk branch in version control.

 Agile is a set of principles attached to a collective manifesto that emerged from the lightweight and adaptive software development movement.
 The Agile Manifesto was written to represent a set of values to use as a litmus test for development methods.
 Rather than defining a model or framework, the values and principles could guide the creation and evolution of many different approaches.
-Some examples of popular Agile methods include Extreme Programming, Scrum, and Dynamic Systems Development Method (DSDM).
+Some examples of popular Agile methods include Extreme Programming, Scrum, and Disciplined Agile.

 Continuous delivery was influenced by Agile and Lean, and took it's name from the first principle of The Agile Manifesto: "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software".
 Continuous delivery seeks to deliver the maximum value for the least effort and requires software be in a constant state of readiness.
 It uses automation to clear the path for fast and frequent delivery of software.